nus-cs2103-AY2122S1/ip/docs/README.md

 ### `todo` - Adds new Todo

 Adds a new todo to the task list.
+Todo must contain a non-empty description.

 Example of usage: